-Boondocking, dispersed camping, dry camping, wild camping and off-grid camping all pretty much mean the same thing, which is camping without service connections such as water, sewer or electrical, and often for free.
+Boondocking, dispersed camping, dry camping, wild camping, and off-grid camping all pretty much mean the same thing, which is camping without service connections such as water, sewer or electrical, and often for free.

 It’s driving into the wide open and mostly uninhabited spaces where others are less likely to go, to find and set up camp.

-In the van life world, Boondocking can also mean parking your van any place you can find to sleep for the night.
+In the van life world, Boondocking can also mean parking your van at any place you can find to sleep for the night.
 This article is more about legally sanctioned camping.

 The best reasons for taking advantage of off-grid sites can be counterintuitive.